Secret Service sought tactical aircraft to protect White House amid Floyd demonstrations

 The two separate aircraft operations were aimed at helping the Secret Service secure the White House, but also at thwarting other security risks in the city caused by the protests, according to multiple officials familiar with the planning.

-Secret Service spokeswoman Catherine Milhoan declined to comment, citing the need to shield details about its security tactics and methods.
+Secret Service spokeswoman Catherine Milhoan declined to comment, citing the need to shield details about the agency’s security tactics and methods.

 “In support of its protective mission, the U.S. Secret Service routinely requests interagency support from federal partners through formal ‘request for assistance’ letters,” Milhoan said in a statement.
 “Due to the significant and unprecedented events occurring and anticipated in the National Capital Region, the agency followed standard protocol to ensure it had the resources and capabilities that might be required to maintain a safe and secure environment for the people and places it protects and the general public.”

 In a statement, CBP said its Air and Marine Operations division works regularly with the Secret Service and other federal agencies, as well as state and local law enforcement departments.
-The agency declined to answer questions about the Secret Service’s June 5 request, saying “it would not be appropriate to share specific details of every movement our personnel or assets make.”
+The agency declined to answer questions about the Secret Service’s June 5 request, saying that “it would not be appropriate to share specific details of every movement our personnel or assets make.”

 “Collaborating with our law enforcement partners, AMO aircrews are capable of providing real-time, live video feeds to ground-based agents giving them situational awareness, maximizing public safety, and minimizing the threat to personnel and assets during national security and public safety events and to transport personnel and supplies as needed,” CBP said in a statement, adding that the agency does not lend out its aircraft or crew.

-CBP’s Air and Marine Operations division typically monitors U.S. borders and coastlines, sending boats, helicopters, high-altitude drones and other aircraft to detect illegal entries and drug traffickers.
-On a more limited basis, the AMO division has turned its surveillance tools inward to monitor sporting events and other large gatherings that are potential targets for terrorist attack.
+CBP’s Air and Marine Operations division typically monitors U.S. borders and coastlines,

+sending boats, helicopters, high-altitude drones and other aircraft to detect illegal entries and drug traffickers.
+On a more limited basis, the AMO division has turned its surveillance tools inward to monitor sporting events and other large gatherings that are potential targets for terrorist attacks.

-The division is tasked with helping the Secret Service secure the skies overhead of federally designated national security events where massive crowds gather, including Super Bowls and presidential inaugurations.
+The division is tasked with helping the Secret Service secure the skies over federally designated national security events where massive crowds gather, including Super Bowl games and presidential inaugurations.
 CBP provided its “eye in the sky” monitoring for Trump’s inauguration in 2017, as well as the Super Bowls in Minneapolis in 2018 and in Atlanta in 2019.

 But this was the first time the Secret Service had asked the Air and Marine Operations division to provide such a helicopter operation to protect the White House and monitor impromptu demonstrations, according to one former and two current federal security officials.